Proposal and selection of candidates

-Recipients of EGU (including EUG and EGS) awards cannot subsequently receive a lower level recognition from the EGU itself (e.g. a recipient of a Union medal cannot receive a division medal).
+Recipients of EGU (including EUG and EGS) awards, with the exception of recipients of the Katia and Maurice Krafft Award, the Union Service Award and the Angela Croome Award, cannot subsequently receive a lower level recognition from the EGU itself (e.g. a recipient of a Union medal cannot receive a division medal).
 It is possible to award recognition shared between individuals: in this case the relevant recognition will not subsequently be awarded for as many years as the number of recipients exceeds one.
 Members of the medal and award committees are not eligible for that medal / award in the two years after stepping down as committee members.
 Moreover, with respect to the awards and medals reserved for the early career and more recently established scientists we refer to the Union definition of early career scientist.

 Any person can be a candidate for only one EGU division medal and/or only one EGU Union medal each year.
 An early career scientist can be a candidate for the Division Outstanding Early Career Scientists Award for one division only each year.

-Medal committee members cannot submit nominations or write support letters for the medals they are serving for.
+Medal and award committee members cannot submit nominations or write support letters for the medals or awards they are serving for.